 Produces brighter, white light that is most like sunlight.

 To give you an example, “if a client has incandescent light fixtures in a room where they want blue walls, you’ll have to make color adjustments when it comes to picking the paint, such as selecting a blue hue that has been toned with red” explains Debbie Zimmer, paint and color expert with the Rohm and Haas Paint Quality Institute.

-The higher the gloss level, the higher the light reflectance value – more light will bounce off a surface painted with a high gloss paint than one with a matte sheen.
+The higher the gloss level, the higher the light reflectance, meaning more light will bounce off of a surface that’s been painted with a high gloss paint than one with a flat or matte sheen.
 As a rule, higher gloss paints tend to enrich and brighten color.
 Use the guide below to choose the right paint sheen for any area!
 If you need help choosing the right paint color, click here.